cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 [^status]

 [^status]:
-    The present version (-06) includes changes that are intended for discussion at the CBOR Interim meeting 12 in 2022.
+    The present version (-07) adds the concept of Tag Equivalence as initially discussed at the CBOR Interim meeting 12 in 2022 and further in PR #6, for discussion before and at IETF 114.
-    These are intended to be the result of the WGLC handling discussions, but need more eyeballs.